elisab0/sparseWishartmix/README.md

 - Ensure that the required R packages are installed before running the code.
 - The data are available in the files: DTI-connectome.RData and fMRI-connectome.RData

+# Functional Connectivity Partitioning README

+This repository contains R code for the partitioning analysis of functional connectivity matrices obtained from fMRI data.
+The analysis includes clustering the connectivity matrices into distinct groups and exploring the structure of the resulting partitions.

+## Data Processing

+- Only the first scan is considered, as the second scan is available for only a few subjects.
+- Empty matrices are removed from the list of connectivity matrices (`W_list`).

+### Handling Non-Positive Definite Matrices

+- Matrices that are not positive definite are identified and replaced to ensure the validity of subsequent analyses.
+- Symmetry is enforced for matrices that are not initially symmetric.

+## Clustering Analysis

+- Fuzzy C-Means clustering (`cmeans`) is applied to the transposed connectivity matrices to identify cluster memberships.
+- The number of clusters (`g`) is varied from 2 to 10.

+## Shrinkage Analysis

+- Shrinkage values are explored in combination with the cluster memberships obtained from the Fuzzy C-Means clustering.
+- The optimal shrinkage value is determined based on Bayesian Information Criterion (BIC).
+- The resulting partition is examined, and binary matrices (`S_binary1` and `S_binary2`) are created, where 0 indicates no connectivity and 1 indicates connectivity.

+## Results and Visualizations

+- Results, including partitions and shrinkage analyses, are saved in RDS files (`results_fin_FCM`).
+- Visualizations include images of binary matrices representing connectivity patterns within clusters.